-Kromhoek The rank is formal with the following facilities: shelter, loading bays, ablution The rank covers the rest of Blouberg and destinations such as Polokwane. blocks and hawkers' facilities Johannesburg and Louis Trichardt Alldays The rank is formal with the following facilities: shelter, loading bays, ablution The rank covers the rest of Blouberg and destinations such as Musina and Louis blocks Trichardt Windhoek The rank is informal It covers Senwabarwana, Steilloop Avon The rank is informal It covers Senwabarwana, Vivo, Indermark Buffelshoek The rank is informal It covers Senwabarwana Vivo The rank is informal It covers Senwabarwana, Alldays, Mogwadi and Louis Trichardt Letswatla The rank is informal It covers Senwabarwana he challenge with the municipal public transport is that it is only available between 6H00 in the morning and 20H00 leaving most commuters tranded outside these stipulated times.
+LOCATION STATUS DESTINATIONS Senwabarwana The rank is formal with the following facilities: shelter, loading bays, ablution blocks and hawkers' facilities The rank covers the rest of Blouberg and destinations such as Polokwane, Johannesburg, Eldorado The rank is formal with the following facilities: shelter, loading bays, ablution blocks The rank covers the rest of Blouberg and areas such as Senwabarwana and it connects to Polokwane via Kromhoek taxi rank he challenge with the municipal public transport is that it is only available between 6H00 in the morning and 20H00 leaving most commuters tranded outside these stipulated times.
 The other main challenge is the bad state of roads that increases the operation and maintenance osts of public transport operators.
-Lack of formal taxi ranks with all related amenities in some strategic areas such as Avon, Vivo, suffelshoek, Windhoek and Harriswich remains a challenge.
+Lack of formal taxi ranks with all related amenities in some strategic areas such as Avon, Vivo, luffelshoek, Windhoek and Harriswich remains a challenge.
 Disputes over operating routes occasionally occur resulting in conflicts among axi associations.